-When it came to picking 10 top center console fishing boats under $20,000, even though we’ve only had Fishboat Reviews in FishTalk since last April, we felt we could nail it down without a problem.
-Our Angler in Chief Lenny Rudow has been doing center console fishing boat reviews for multiple publications for over 25 years.
-He’s poked, prodded, and sea trialed literally hundreds of models.
+When it came to picking 10 top center console fishing boats under $20,000, even though we haven't had each and every one of these models in our Fishboat Reviews section we felt we could nail it down without a problem.
+Our Angler in Chief Lenny Rudow has been doing center console fishing boat reviews for multiple publications for over 25 years and has poked, prodded, and sea trialed these boats and many more.
 So we asked him to ID some of the best buys he's run across in recent years, and pick some real winners in this category.
 If you’re looking at lots of boats for sale, a center console fishing boat is what you desire, and you want to buy new, check out these picks.
-(Editor's Note: we're constantly updating pricing info but please remember that these prices can change at any time and the numbers you see here may differ a bit from those on the current market.)
+(Editor's Note: we're constantly updating pricing info but please remember that these prices can change at any time and the numbers you see here may differ a bit from those on the current market.
+Also, some of the boats we've featured here have gone out of production and will currently be found only on the used market.
+This article was most recently updated in July of 2025).

 - Bayliner Element F16